google/libphonenumber/FALSEHOODS.md

     however there are cases in which someone may voice-call an M2M sim.
-    One example is for in-home & roaming telecare/medical alarms, in the event of an alarm activation then automated voice messages can be played on the voice via telephony APIs, or a human may call the device directly (potentially also via a telephony API).
+    One example is for in-home & roaming telecare/medical alarms, in the event of an alarm activation then automated voice messages can be played on the device via telephony APIs, or a human may call the device directly (potentially also via a telephony API).